Toni-SM/semu.data.visualizer/README.md

 ---
 **```NativeFigure.add_plot(title, lines, colors, ylim, window_size, theme) -> NativePlot```**

+Add a new native plot to the current native figure

 Parameters:
 - **title** (str): title of the frame - default: ""